PSthelyBlog/ai_assisted_framework_claude/README.md

     │   └── ai_assisted_dev_bible.md
     └── workflows/
         └── maia_workflow.md
+    └── design/                     # Contains design documents (also loaded by CLAUDE.md) ├── 01_User_Session_Initialization_MAIA_Workflow.md
+        ├── ... (other design files)
     ```
-    The `CLAUDE.md` file in the root is configured to import these documents.
+    The `CLAUDE.md` file in the root is configured to import these documents into Claude's context.

-3.  **Run the Framework:**
+4.  **Run the Framework:**
     Ensure you are in the root directory of the cloned `ai_assisted_framework_claude` repository.
-Then, simply run:
+Then, run:
     ```bash
-    claude
+    ./start.sh
     ```
-    (Or `c` if you have an alias configured for the `claude` CLI).

 ## What to Expect on First Run

-Upon running `claude` from the framework's root directory:
+Upon running `./start.sh`:

+1. The `start.sh` script will launch the `claude` CLI.
-1. The `claude` CLI will automatically load the `CLAUDE.md` file and, through its `@import` statements, load all foundational documents (personas, Dev Bible, MAIA-WF) into Claude's context.
+2. The `claude` CLI will automatically load the `CLAUDE.md` file and, through its `@import` statements, load all foundational and design documents into Claude's context.
-2. Claude will embody the `(Catalyst)` persona as per the initial instruction in `CLAUDE.md`.
+3. The `start.sh` script will pass a specific initial prompt to `claude`, instructing it to embody the `(Catalyst)` persona.
-3.  `(Catalyst)` will greet you and initiate the "User Session Initialization" MAIA-Workflow.
+4.  `(Catalyst)` will greet you and initiate the "User Session Initialization" MAIA-Workflow.
 This involves:
     *   Welcoming you and explaining the operational context.
     *   Asking you to provide an **absolute path to a project directory**.
 This directory will be where all your project-specific work, artifacts, and session state (`maia_project_state.json`) will be stored.
     *   `Catalyst` will then guide `Forge` (with your confirmations via ICERC pre-briefs and Claude Code's native permission prompts) to verify or create this directory and set it as the current working environment.